IAmSympathy/Cooked/README.md

 - Settings to change the music, the difficulty and to turn off the volume

 # Credits
-@Sun-Cy – Menu logic, Customer logic
+@Sun-Cy – Menu logic, Customers logic

-@KiwiBunnyLuv - Menu art, Recipe logic
+@KiwiBunnyLuv - Menu art, Recipes logic

 @IAmSympathy – Art, Player logic